The GAP Generator

 Click here for where to purchase.
 Click here to see larger photo.

 The photo to the left displays the relays I use in The GAP Generator.
-A powerful yet simple Programmable Controller.

 Click here for where to purchase.
 Click here to see larger photo.